Podcast Show Notes

 If you’re not already blogging, now is the time to start.
 And if you’re blogging inconsistently, now is the time to start.

 And we understand that the idea of starting a blog can seem overwhelming.
-So if you need help getting started with blogging, consider working with CORE Brand Marketing Group to accelerate your website’s inbound marketing strategy.
+So if you need help getting started with blogging, consider working with CORE Brand Marketing Boutique to accelerate your website’s inbound marketing strategy.
 Go to corebrandmarketing.com to fill out an application.

 We not only get your optimized blog up and on the web but we run extensive SEO research to set up your content strategy and help you write your articles (heck we can even write them for you!) and then promote them.